aviad22211/Base-Converter/README.md

 Please note that this program will not compile under platform other than <b>Linux</b>.
 Because this program is using Linux API to input/output data from user.

 Also this program isn't fast enough like one that produced by high-level compilers.
 This was written as practice for me while learning assembly language.
-So in time, I will update this program to optimize it while I'm learning how compiler optimized high-level language.
+So in time, I will update this program to optimize it while I'm learning how compiler translated/optimized high-level language.

 # Feature(s)
 - Can support number bases from Base 2 until Base 62.